InoryS/COM3D2.ResourceUnloadOptimizations.Plugin/README.md

 ### Compatibility

-Tested with COM3D2 2.40.0
+Tested with COM3D2 2.40.0, COM3D2 2.41.0

-Not tested with COM3D2.5, but should work
+Not tested with COM3D2.5, Since 3.41.0 updated the unity engine, it will most likely not work.

 ### Why fork
 Since we wanted to add some specific memory management logic in the COM3D2 environment, we forked the official library and made a lot of customization and hooks to meet the needs of using it in the specific game scenario of COM3D2.